-Specifically, our novel methods allow us to interrogate the dynamics of secretion of hormones such as insulin (from islets) and adiponectin (from adipocytes), and we are able to make these measurements on very small samples of tissue.
-In this light, it can be said that we develop small methods to measure small amounts of hormones from small samples of tissue.
+Specifically, our novel methods allow us to interrogate the dynamics of secretion of hormones such as insulin (from islets) and asprosin (from adipocytes) as well as secreted small molecules such as glycerol or intercellular messengers such as cyclic AMP.
+We are able to make these measurements on very small samples of fluid or tissue.
+In this light, it can be said that we develop small methods to measure small amounts of hormones from small biological samples.
 On the contrary, the results can be big, since we can extract information on the biological systems that is not possible with larger-scale, conventional methods.

 Research in our laboratory spans several

 scientific disciplines, such as fundamental analytical

 chemistry, biochemistry, molecular and cellular biology, and device engineering.
 Please

 browse through our website for more detailed discussions

 Front row: Prof. Easley, Jacob Sinopoli, Yvette Kayirangwa, Juan Hu, Haley Stephens, Amanda Kurian, Md Moniruzzaman, and Hui Jin.